heyitschien/little-lemon/docs/logs/2025-06-04-accessibility-implementation-log.md

    - Created implementation summary document (`/docs/accessibility/accessibility-implementation-summary.md`).
    - Updated this implementation log with all changes.

+8. **Applied Accessibility TDD to `ReservationList` Component**
+   - Analyzed existing component code (`ReservationList.jsx`) and tests (`ReservationList.test.jsx`).
+   - Added baseline `jest-axe` checks to `ReservationList.test.jsx` for automated accessibility violation detection; initial checks passed.
+   - **Semantic List Structure**:
+     - Wrote a failing test to assert the list should be a `<ul>` with `<li>` items.
+     - Modified `ReservationList.jsx` to use `<ul>` and `<li>` tags, making the test pass.
+   - **Descriptive Headings**:
+     - Wrote a test to ensure each reservation card has an `<h3>` with descriptive text; this passed as the structure was already correct but now explicitly tested.
+   - **Accessible Remove Buttons**:
+     - Wrote a failing test to ensure "Remove Reservation" buttons have unique, descriptive `aria-label`s.
+     - Modified `ReservationList.jsx` to add dynamic `aria-label`s (e.g., "Remove reservation for [Name] on [Date]").
+     - Refactored existing functional tests in the "Cancellation Logic" suite to query buttons by their new accessible names (the `aria-label`s) instead of generic visible text, ensuring all tests passed.

+9. **Updated Documentation**
+   - Created implementation summary document (`/docs/accessibility/accessibility-implementation-summary.md`).
+   - Updated this implementation log with all changes.

 ## Code Changes

 The following files were modified or created: